 Local and regional emergency planning committees can register with the SERC here.

 Learn about Tier II Reporting to the SERC

 Facilities covered by the EPCRA reporting requirements must submit Tier II reports to their: Emergency Planning Committee (EPC), their Local Fire Department, and the SERC annually.

 The Massachusetts SERC requires Tier II report filers to submit reports via the Tier II Manager System.
 Filers must contact their Local Fire Department and EPC regarding their respective reporting requirements.

 For contact information for LEPCs and REPCs, see "Local (LEPC) and Regional (REPC) Emergency Planning Committee Contact Information" section below.

 Local (LEPC) and Regional (REPC) Emergency Planning Committee Contact Information

 If you are looking for your Local Emergency Planning Committee (LEPC) or Regional Emergency Planning Committee (REPC) point-of-contact, please contact your local Emergency Management Director using the link below.

 SERC Meeting Agendas and Minutes

-Approved agendas and meeting minutes for the current calendar year are provided below
+Approved agendas and meeting minutes are provided below